kyriba/dev-portal-basic-Java-Postman-App-sample/README.md

 ## Installation

-To copy the API client to your computer copy link of the repository, open Command Prompt, go to the location where project will be copied and execute git clone command:
+To copy the client to your computer copy link of the repository, open Command Prompt, go to the location where project will be copied and execute git clone command:

 ```shell
 git clone https://github.com/kyriba/dev-portal-basic-Java-Postman-App-sample.git